fg6/EBI_NGS_Assembly/README.md

     miseq1.fastq, miseq2.fastq	=  E.Coli Miseq (Illumina) data: read pairs
     nanopore.fastq  = E.Coli Oxford Nanopore Technologies reads

-  the results/ folder contains the assemblies and act results that the pipeline generates:
+  the results/ folder contains the assemblies and act results to compare with the one you generate:

       assemblies/miniasm.fasta             E.Coli contig assembly from MiniAsm using the nanopore.fastq reads assemblies/spades_contigs.fasta      E.Coli contig assembly from SPAdes using the Miseq reads